 The IRS collection process is the procedures the Internal Revenue Service implements to collect on a debt.
-The IRS offers its own brief rundown of their collection process that can be found here.
-Their guide explains more how they collect on you.
+The IRS offers its own brief rundown of its collection process that can be found here.
+Their guide explains more about how they collect on you.
 Our guide will go through what to actually do when you get IRS letters and how to navigate the IRS collection process.
 This guide is part of the TRP.tax tax help guide, an online resource to help taxpayers resolve their own tax problems or if hiring someone, understand the process better.

 You can watch the video below and keep reading on for the written guide.

 Step One: Understanding Your Stage In The IRS Collection Process

 If you have already received a Final Notice of Intent To Levy, call the IRS right away or hire someone to represent you.
 Important Note: If you are seeking someone to help you, and they send you an IRS Form 8821 instead of an IRS Form 2848, this is a red flag.
 8821 only gives them data and something a tax preparer uses, 2848 is used to actually represent you.
 Many non-law firms use IRS Form 8821 to gather data and submit a settlement, but do not actually call and deal with the collections department.
 This can result in unwanted levies, liens, and garnishment.

 Most IRS collection cases will be with the Automated Collection System (“ACS”).
 There should be a phone number listed on the collections letter you receive that routes you to the appropriate area. .
 If not, you can call (800) 829-7650 and they will direct you.
 This is the main IRS collections number.
 When you speak with an agent, ask for additional time for you to send in a resolution.
 Ask for a hold on collection activity while they process your request, where to send it to, and a date to call back if you do not receive a response.
 The agents usually will give 10-30 days and you will not be garnished, levied, or have a lien issue during that time.